Last Updated on September 29, 2025, by David

 Understanding Porosity: The Hidden Challenge

-Terracotta is crafted from natural clay, which is fired at relatively low temperatures in comparison to other types of tiles.
-This manufacturing process results in a surface that is highly porous, enabling it to absorb moisture, oils, and dirt similarly to a sponge.
+Terracotta is crafted from natural clay and fired at relatively low temperatures compared to other types of tiles.
+This manufacturing process results in a highly porous surface, enabling it to absorb soil and dirt, much like a sponge.
 In everyday use, this inherent porosity allows grime to settle deep within the tile, making it increasingly difficult to clean using standard methods.

 Unsealed terracotta is particularly susceptible to damage.
 Without a protective layer, even minor spills or muddy footprints can leave behind stubborn marks.
-Over time, this can lead to a dull and stained appearance that is challenging to restore without professional intervention.
+Over time, this can lead to a dull, stained appearance that is difficult to restore without professional intervention.

 How Surrey's Climate Affects Terracotta Cleanliness

-The climate in Surrey significantly influences the speed at which terracotta floors accumulate dirt.
+The climate in Surrey significantly influences how quickly terracotta floors accumulate dirt.
 The region's frequent rainfall and damp conditions result in increased moisture being tracked indoors, particularly in entryways and conservatories.

 Properties situated near wooded areas or gardens face an even greater risk.
-Soil, pollen, and organic debris can easily make their way onto terracotta surfaces, especially if footwear is not removed at the entrance.
+Soil, pollen, and organic debris can easily transfer to terracotta surfaces, especially if footwear is not removed at the entrance.

 What Daily Habits Contribute to Faster Dirt Accumulation?

 In addition to environmental factors, daily habits can exacerbate the issue.
-Utilising inappropriate cleaning products—such as acidic solutions or bleach—can strip protective coatings and damage the surface of the tile.
+Using inappropriate cleaning products—such as acidic solutions or bleach—can strip protective coatings and damage the tile surface.
 Steam mops, while convenient, often force moisture deeper into the tile, worsening the problem.

 Areas with heavy foot traffic, such as kitchens and hallways, naturally experience more wear.
 Without diligent sweeping and mopping, dirt can accumulate rapidly and become ingrained within the tile's texture.